The U.S. government’s “self-assessment” of its performance on open government suffers from opacity and omission

 We are grateful for the opportunity to comment and to the administration for its interest in soliciting feedback on its work to date.
 We are asking for more ambitious commitments, public engagement, and the institutionalization of open government programs and policies because of our grave concern about the state of American democracy and the need to do far more.
 We want both this process and the outcomes for it to be meaningful and to restore our government’s leadership globally in these areas, which has suffered in recent years.
 Other nations have moved forward with algorithmic transparency, applied freedom of information laws to code, and established multi-stakeholder forums that have healthy, ongoing dialogues with civil society.

 There is no substitute for Presidential leadership and involvement to ensure that the public and massive enterprise of the federal government understands that these processes and initiatives are a priority for them and the future of our union.
-We hope to see that shift in posture, stand ready to discuss all of the above concerns and proposals.
+We hope to see that shift in posture and stand ready to discuss all of the above concerns and proposals.

 Recommendations on improving implementation of the Freedom of Information Act and data transparency